lyz-code/blue-book/docs/coding/python/mkdocstrings.md

 MkDocstrings accept a few top-level configuration options in `mkdocs.yml`:

-- `watch`: a list of directories to watch while serving the documentation.
-So if any file is changed in those directories, the documentation is rebuilt.
 - `default_handler`: the handler that is used by default when no handler is specified.
 - `custom_templates`: the path to a directory containing custom templates.
   The path is relative to the docs directory.